 What is the recovery like for cataract surgery?

-According to an Orange County eye surgeon, surgery normally takes anywhere from 15 to 30 minutes, however more time should be allotted for setting up and the administration of preoperative medications.
-Cataract surgery is generally very safe and well-tolerated, and does not require admission to a hospital.
+According to an Orange County eye surgeon, surgery normally takes anywhere from 15 to 30 minutes, however, more time should be allotted for setting up and the administration of preoperative medications.
+Cataract surgery is generally very safe and well-tolerated and does not require admission to a hospital.
 Following surgery, you will be unable to drive, so make sure to have a friend or family member with you to drive you home.
+You will need someone to look after you following surgery while you recover.
 You should avoid driving until you have been seen by your Orange County eye surgeon and an eye exam is performed to ensure your vision is adequate for driving.

 You may notice an improvement in your vision as soon as one day following your surgery.
+The time it takes to experience results varies from patient to patient.
 Eye redness, pain, and blurriness are common in the days following surgery.
 You will be given protective sunglasses to protect your eyes from sunlight as your eye recovers.
-In the first week following your surgery, you should avoid strenuous activity and heavy lifting, contact of the operated eye with water (e.g. hot tubs, swimming pools, eye-opening during showers), and any activity that could expose your eye to contaminants.
+Your eyes will be highly sensitive to light in the days following your cataract surgery.
+You will not be able to return to work right away.
+In the first week following your surgery, you should avoid strenuous activity and heavy lifting, contact with the operated eye with water (e.g. hot tubs, swimming pools, eye-opening during showers), and any activity that could expose your eye to contaminants.
+If you experience any unusual symptoms like pain or other complications, notify your eye surgeon.
 If you have any issues, however, you should contact your Orange County eye surgeon right away.

 LASIK Eye Surgery

 If you are one of the many people who wear glasses or contact lenses, clear vision is something you likely dream of having.
 This dream can easily become a reality.
 LASIK eye surgery can make poor vision a thing of the past.
-Our eye surgeon at Retina Associates of Orange County are highly trained and well practiced in LASIK eye surgery.
+Our eye surgeons at Retina Associates of Orange County are highly trained and well practiced in LASIK eye surgery.
 The procedure is quick and the recovery time is short.
+It is a procedure that has helped many people obtain a clear vision.
 Our decades of combined experience can assure you that by choosing Retina Associates of Orange County you are in very capable hands.
 Call today to schedule an exam with our eye surgeon in Orange County to learn if you are a candidate for LASIK surgery.

 What is LASIK?

 LASIK eye surgery will render contacts and prescription glasses unnecessary.
 If you are someone who has lived much of your life wearing glasses or contacts in order to see, this may sound like the answer to lifelong aggravation.
+However, it is possible to significantly improve your vision.
 Our skilled eye surgeon in Orange County performs LASIK surgery, a procedure that only takes about 15 minutes to complete.
 The surgery works as follows.

 - Our eye surgeon uses a laser to cut a small flap in the cornea.